StevenJoel06/group10Graphics/README.md

 This will be available for a handful of environments.

-The game demonstrates various concepts such as ray-tracing elements such as shadows, reflections and motion blurring.
+The game demonstrates various concepts such as ray-tracing elements such as shadows, reflections, and motion blurring.
-It also implements a robust physics engine that accurately simulates real-world car behavior, including acceleration, braking, cornering, and suspension dynamics and weight transfer.
+It also implements a robust physics engine that accurately simulates real-world car behavior, including acceleration, braking, cornering, suspension dynamics, and weight transfer.

 ## Table of Contents